YellowJacketLinux/LFS/tlive-lfs.md

 point you will need to compile a LaTeX document written for XeLaTeX if you are involved at all in the TeX world.

-The missing libraries after a barebones LFS install are:
+The missing libraries after a bare-bones LFS install are:

   * libfontconfig.so.1
   * libfreetype.so.6